-Qantas appoints new CEO Vanessa Hudson as Alan Joyce steps down
+Vanessa Hudson: Qantas appoints first female CEO as Alan Joyce steps down

 Australia's flagship airline Qantas has announced its Chief Financial Officer Vanessa Hudson will replace current CEO Alan Joyce.

-Ms Hudson, who has served in senior roles at Qantas for almost 30 years, will take over when Mr Joyce retires in November.
+Ms Hudson will become Qantas' first female CEO, and will take over when Mr Joyce retires in November.

 Chairman Richard Goyder said she has a "deep understanding" of Qantas.